LeoBurn/ethereum-campaign/README.md

 SEED_PHRASE ='<SEED_PHRASE >'
 FACTORY_ADDRESS = '<FACTORY_ADDRESS>'
 ```
-2. npm install --legacy-peer-deps ( have some old packages and dependicies )
+2. npm install --legacy-peer-deps ( have some old packages and dependencies )
 3. node ./ethereum/build.js ( to build json files with abi from contracts )
 4. node ./ethereum/deploy.js ( to deploy de CampaignFactory to network specified with infura url )
 5. Setup FACTORY_ADDRESS env var with result from previous step